 Why Shop Refurbished?

-Black Friday prices year-round: You can usually find great deals on used electronics, getting something that’s like-new, but for a sizable discount.
-Technically, the minute you open a new device, it becomes used, so the difference between a used and new item can be negligible.
+It pays to go green: You can find great deals on used electronics, getting something that’s like-new, but for a sizable discount.
 You can get an item that’s close to new at prices lower than Black Friday deals.

-4 tips on what makes a good refurbished gift:
+Four tips on what makes a good refurbished gift

 2) The manufacturer has a track record of durability and repairability.
 It’s hard to know how long an item will last if it’s a relatively new product.
 One way is to check the track record of the brand.
 Consumer Reports tracks this data for electronics and appliances, and members can look up information there.
 You should also check iFixit’s repairability scores for phones, laptops and tablets.
 The easier an item is to repair, the more likely it will last.